Case Digest (G.R. No. L-4440)

 Ratio:

-- Principle Applied: "Genus nunquam perit" (genus never perishes) – obligation to deliver a generic item is not extinguished by the loss of a specific lot.
+- The principle "Genus nunquam perit" (a genus never perishes) applies, meaning that an obligation to deliver a generic thing is not extinguished by the loss of a particular item within that genus.